The History of George Meehan House (formerly Woodside House)

 - Bottom: Woodside House in 1962

-Images on this page are used courtesy of Bruce Castle Museum, Haringey Culture, Libraries and Learning.
+Images on this page are used courtesy of Bruce Castle Museum, Haringey Archive and Museum Service.